anders-kolstad/sdmShiny/README.md

 mySpecies2 <- mySpecies[1:10]
 ```

-Lets do a test loop without downloading anything, just seeing how many records there are.
+Let's do a test loop without downloading anything, just seeing how many records there are.

 ``` r
 nOccurences_df <- data.frame(species = mySpecies2,